-Golden State Warriors guard Stephen Curry has been named the NBA Western Conference Player of the Week for games played Monday, November 30, through Sunday, December 6, the NBA announced today.
-The award is the third such honor through the first six weeks of the 2015-16 season for Curry, who was also named Western Conference Player of the Month for games played in October/November.
-The reigning MVP joins Klay Thompson (2014-15) as the only Warriors to earn the weekly honor three times in one season, matching Tim Hardaway (5) for the most career weekly awards in franchise history.
+Golden State Warriors guard Stephen Curry has been named the NBA Western Conference Player of the Week for games played Monday, November 16, through Sunday, November 22, the NBA announced today.
+The award is the fourth career weekly honor for Curry and second this season after receiving the award in the season’s opening week.
+The reigning MVP joins Tim Hardaway (5), Chris Mullin (4) and Baron Davis (4) as the only players in franchise history to earn at least four career weekly awards.

-The award marks the 39th time a Warriors player has been named Player of the Week since the NBA began giving out the award in 1979.
-Detroit’s Reggie Jackson was named Player of the Week in the Eastern Conference.
+The award marks the 38th time a Warriors player has been named Player of the Week since the NBA began giving out the award in 1979.
+Cleveland’s LeBron James was named Player of the Week in the Eastern Conference.